openenergymonitor/guide/source/setup/index.markdown

 ### {% linkable_title Solar PV Hardware %}

 > Providing real-time and historic information on your solar generation and demand matching, it will help you make better use of available solar power.

-All hardware is based on the [Arduino](http://www.arduino.cc/) and [Raspberry Pi](http://raspberrypi.org) platforms and is fully open-source.

 The hardware options to set up a solar PV monitor are as follows: